When is the best time to fly to Tangier?

 Situated at the Northernmost tip of Morocco, Tangier is just an hour away from Spain by ferry.
 Traditionally, most travellers arriving in this chaotic city would simply be passing through to other destinations in Morocco after arrival on boat from Europe.
-Recently, new flights to Tangier have opened from a host of low-cost airlines across Europe, making the city a popular destination in itself.
+However, new flights to Tangier, which have opened from a host of low-cost airlines across Europe, have now made the city a popular destination in itself.
 Once an “international zone” ruled by the British, French, Spanish and Italians, Tangier was known as a luxury playground for the rich, with a tax-free status and a lax attitude to morals.
 After its return to Moroccan rule, the flamboyant café culture died down but the colonial buildings and edifices remain.

 On the coast, Tangier’s climate is tempered by an ocean current and breezes.
-The temperature rarely exceeds the mid-20s (Celsius) and even in October the minimum temperature is 15 degrees.
-Tangier gets about 96cm (38 inches) of rain annually, with most of it falling between November and December.
+The temperature rarely exceeds the mid-20s Celsius and even in October the minimum temperature is 15 degrees.
+Tangier gets about 38 inches (96 cm) of rain annually, with most of it falling between November and December.

 Getting around Tangier